idiotengineer/hapiJpaPractice/src/test/smoketest/SMOKE_TEST.md

 on the jetbrains website, in addition to the [API reference][Link-HTTP-Client-Req-API].

 ### Formatting
-Each test file corresponds to a given section within the hapifhir documentation as close as possible.
-For example, there is a `plain_server.rest` file, which attemps to smoke test all basic functionality outlined in the section [within the docs][Link-HAPI-FHIR-docs-plain-server].
+Each fhirModelTest file corresponds to a given section within the hapifhir documentation as close as possible.
+For example, there is a `plain_server.rest` file, which attemps to smoke fhirModelTest all basic functionality outlined in the section
+[within the docs][Link-HAPI-FHIR-docs-plain-server].

 Individual tests are formatted as follows: